CyrilG93/PremiereSubCreator/README.md

 - optionally fine-tune the selected MOGRTs in the built-in visual editor
 - rebalance subtitle text between selected MOGRTs in the built-in text editor

-A backup of the previous technical README is kept here:
-- `README.technical-backup.md`

 ## What Sub Creator can do

 - Import subtitles from an `SRT` file.